ilkaysen18/english-for-young-learners/README.md

-#### This is a Kids English Course initially adapted from Engoo's Course titled English for Young Learners.
+#### This is a Kids English Course inspired by Engoo's Course titled English for Young Learners.

-# English for Young Learners
+# Kids English

 A fun, interactive website to help kids learn basic English vocabulary through 5 colorful lessons.